Dean's Board of Advisors

 James M. Gentile, PhD

-Jim Gentile assumed the position of President of Research Corporation for Science Advancement in January 2005 following nearly 30 years at Hope College where he held an endowed chair in biology and served as Dean for the Natural Sciences.
+An internationally respected leader in science education, Jim Gentile returned to Hope College in July 2013 to begin a two-year appointment as dean and professor of biology, following his retirement from Research Corporation for Science Advancement.
+He assumed the position of President of Research Corporation for Science Advancement in January 2005 after nearly 30 years at Hope College where he held and endowed chair in biology and served as Dean for the Natural Sciences.
 He has received numerous national and international awards over the years, most recently the Alexander Hollaender Research Excellence Award from the Environmental Mutagen Society and the Cancer Research Medallion from the National Cancer Institute of Japan.
 He is an AAAS Fellow.
 Originally from Chicago, Dr. Gentile earned his bachelor's degree from St. Mary's University in Minnesota and MS and PhD degrees from Illinois State University.
 He spent two years in postdoctoral studies in the Department of Human Genetics at the Yale School of Medicine before accepting his position at Hope College.

 Lesley G. Goldfarb